imamhulagur/Angular-The-Complete-Guide-2021/Readme.txt

     ->cross verification
         run application using >ng serve
         go to inside Sources in developer tools and u ll see the installed bootstraps version insides style.css

+Project Hands on
+-model is just a ts file, which represents blueprint of a object we create[like a bean in java] -it will not contain @Model decorator